 A splinter is a thin piece of material (like wood, glass, or metal) that gets embedded just below the top layer of your skin.

-- Use tweezers to grab the splinter.
+To remove a splinter, first wash your hands with soap and water.
+Use tweezers to grab the splinter.
 Carefully pull it out at the same angle it went in.

 Linda J. Vorvick, MD, Medical Director and Director of Didactic Curriculum, MEDEX Northwest Division of Physician Assistant Studies, Department of Family Medicine, UW Medicine, School of Medicine, University of Washington.
-Also reviewed by David Zieve, MD, MHA, Medical Director, A.D.A.M., Inc.
+Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
+Editorial team.